-Cindy Durtschi, EY Professor of Accountancy and director of the MS in Audit and Advisory Services, was awarded the annual 2021 American Accounting Association Cook Prize.
-This is the highest award for teaching contributions to accounting education, given to only one individual at each level—graduate, bachelor’s, associate’s degree.
+Cindy Durtschi, EY Professor of Accountancy and director of the MS in Audit and Advisory Services program, was awarded the annual 2021 American Accounting Association Cook Prize.
+This is the highest award for teaching contributions to accounting education, given to only one individual at each level—graduate, bachelor’s and associate degree.
 Durtschi was selected for the category of graduate education contributions.

 The AAA/J. Michael and Mary Anne Cook/Deloitte Foundation Prize is the foremost recognition of an individual who consistently demonstrates the attributes of a superior teacher in the discipline of accounting.
 The Cook Prize serves to recognize, inspire and motivate members to achieve the status of a superior teacher.
-Individuals selected for this prestigious award are full-time faculty members in a U.S. accounting program with at least ten years of teaching.
+Individuals selected for this prestigious award are fulltime faculty members with at least 10 years of teaching in a U.S. accounting program.
 Winners attend the AAA Annual Meeting and share their knowledge and expertise at various AAA venues and events.

-Each year up to three awards are made in the categories of graduate, undergraduate, and two-year accounting degree programs.
+Each year up to three awards are made in the categories of graduate, undergraduate and two-year accounting degree programs.
 While AAA received numerous outstanding nominations, the selection committee enthusiastically agreed that Cindy Durtschi stood out among a list of outstanding teachers.
-The award will be presented at this year’s annual meeting in August during the Opening Plenary session.

 By Brian Maj